-In the European Union (EU), diagnostic products are also categorized into different categories and the regulatory process, which has been governed by the European In Vitro Diagnostic Medical Device Directive, depends upon the category, with certain product categories requiring review and approval by an independent company, known as a Notified Body, before the manufacturer can affix a CE mark to the product to declare conformity to the Directive.
-Other products only require a self-certification process.
-In the second quarter of 2017, the EU adopted the new In Vitro Diagnostic Regulation (IVDR) which replaces the existing directive in the EU for in vitro diagnostic products.
-The IVDR will apply after a five-year transition period and imposes additional premarket and post market regulatory requirements on manufacturers of such products.
-The EU has recently announced updated transition periods for certain classes of in vitro medical devices.
+In the European Union (EU), diagnostic products are also categorized into four risk categories and the regulatory process, which is governed by the European In Vitro Diagnostic Medical Device Regulation (Regulation (EU) 2017/746) with 3 of the product categories requiring review and approval by an independent company, known as a Notified Body, before the manufacturer can affix a CE mark to the product to declare conformity to the Regulation.
+The remaining product category, where - low patient and public health risk is presented, only require a self-certification process.